YF-Tung/JSTUN/README.md

 =========================================================================================================

 A fork from https://github.com/tking/JSTUN

 This repo should be compatible with intellij IDE.

-For more info, visit go to the original repo.
+For more info, go to the original repo.